 Though schools must provide sex and relationship education for students from the age of 11, up until the age of 19, only aspects of the science national curriculum are compulsory for students to learn.
 We encourage you to keep your child in this programme and to have conversations at home about this topic.
-However, you can withdraw your child if you wish.
+However, you can withdraw your child from sex education if you wish.
+Children cannot be withdrawn from relationships education.